Our mission is to inspire your visit to Slovenia by sharing the excellent and unique experiences Slovenian tourism has to offer at www.slovenia.info.

 Enjoy the picturesque scenery from above.
 Climb observation towers that offer amazing views of the world stretching out to the horizon.
 Most of them are surrounded by vineyards and hills without any nearby peaks where visitors could enjoy spectacular views.
 Below you will find information on some of the most beautiful observation towers that you can climb to enjoy a magnificent panorama.

 The mighty Vinarium Tower with its modern design watches over the Lendava hills.
-At 53 metres, it is the tallest observation tower in Slovenia.
+At 53 metres, it is one of the tallest observation towers in Slovenia.
 It offers views of four countries: Austria, Hungary, Croatia and Slovenia.
 You can climb the 240 stairs or take the lift to the top deck.

 One of the most attractive themed trails in Slovenia, the Rogla Treetop Walk, has its own 37-metre-high observation tower.
 The walk to the tower is an attraction in itself, as it enables you to explore the Pohorje mountains from the treetops themselves.
 From the tower, you can see a large chunk of Slovenia stretching all the way to the Julian Alps.
 The most daring visitors can even slide down the tower to the ground.